Staars/improv_wifi_ble/README.md

 ## Tested

 This is a multi platform application, that has been successfully tested on macOS and IOS.
-It should work on all platforms, that are supported by flutter_blu_plus, which is the used bluetooth library.
+It should work on all platforms, that are supported by flutter_blue_plus, which is the used bluetooth library.
 Confirmed to work on Tasmota devices with custom build and Berry extension.